Scholarships Available

 - Extracurricular involvement as it relates to career choice

-One, non-renewable scholarship to a graduating high school senior from a Newaygo County high school.
+To be awarded to a graduating high school senior from a Newaygo County high school

 - Participation in community and volunteer service